jmicrobe/BI331-taxonomy/ANALYSIS.md

 java -Xmx1g -jar /path/to/classifier.jar -o BF_classified.txt -h BF_hier.txt BF_samples.fasta
 ```

-We also want to use RDP's libcompare tool in order compare to test for significant differences between our two samples.
+We also want to use RDP's libcompare tool in order to test for significant differences between our two samples.
 The following command will create the file "libcompare.txt" that we can use for this analysis.
 Again, note that you will need to enter the correct path to your classifier.
 ```
 java -Xmx1g -jar /path/to/classifier.jar libcompare -q1 BF_samples.fasta -q2 EU_samples.fasta -o libcompare.txt
 ```